duniter/sakia/README.md

 #ucoin-python-api

-A python implementation of [uCoin](https://github.com/c-geek/ucoin) API
+A python implementation of [uCoin](https://github.com/ucoin-io/ucoin) API

 ## Requirements

-In order to use the API, you have to first install the required dependencies given below thanks to pip3:
+In order to use the API, you have to first install the required dependencies given below thanks to pip:
  * requests

 ##Installation